nais/doc/README.md

 ## Why NAIS exists

-When you have a large development organisation, providing the developers with turnkey solutions for their most common needs can be a good investment.
+When you have a large development organisation, providing the developers with turnkey solutions ([Wikipedia turnkey article], [turnkey solution explained]) for their most common needs can be a good investment.

 This includes \(but not limited to\) [logging](observability/logs/README.md), [metrics](observability/metrics.md),